What are Metering Modes?

 This is like partial metering only the dot in the centre is smaller, roughly 5% of the frame.

 This is good for smaller subjects and I personally use it over partial because I know that any light surrounding the subject won’t be a problem.

 This is a more advanced way of working out the exposure for your camera because it involves metering for such a small area; the rest of the scene may not be correct, leaving that up to you to work out.

 Notice that the skin tones are much softer and easier to look at.
 While this is good, it leaves the rest of the scene rather underexposed.
 Be careful when using this mode; it has it’s uses but you don’t want to end up with all of your photos like this.

-Center – Weighted Average
+Centre – Weighted Average

 This is similar to spot and partial metering, only the area in which the photo is metered is a lot larger.

-This is due to camera manufacturers realising that most people take photographs in which people take up the whole of the center of the image; there needed to be an effective way of metering this.
+This is due to camera manufacturers realising that most people take photographs in which people take up the whole of the centre of the image; there needed to be an effective way of metering this.

 You’ll notice in the photo below that the background is quite well exposed but this is at the expense of the skin tone being horribly overexposed and unusable.
 This mode can be hard to predict and I don’t like using it.